corbs01/100-days-of-code/log.md

 **Thoughts:** Much the same as day 3.
 Code was a bit more complex than yesterday so needed to run through it a few times to ensure that it started making sense.

 **Link to work:**

+### Day 5: July 28, 2020

+**Today's Progress**:
+Continued course on Python Programming, CS, Algorithms and Data Structures.
+Looked at the flow in more details for deleting a node with 2 children.
+In process of starting a job schedular project in the same course.

+**Thoughts:** Got a touched lost when revisiting code for completing a pre-order traversal.
+Will re-look at the video and explore further.

+**Link to work:**